jmjatlanta/htlc/README.md

 `cleos push action htlc reviewhtlc '["3"]' -p alice`

+ToDo:
-ToDo: Have a way to browse by from, to, hash.
+- [ ] Have a way to browse by from, to, hash.
+- [ ] Allow for other hash algos ( i.e. RIPEMD160, HASH160 )